-Drawing extensively from Metzinger, section 5 adduces both logical and functional/adaptive considerations that suggest there might be non-causal entailments from being a certain sort of representational system to being phenomenally conscious.
+Drawing extensively from Thomas Metzinger (see his books Being No One and The Ego Tunnel), section 5 adduces both logical and functional/adaptive considerations that suggest there might be non-causal entailments from being a certain sort of representational system to being phenomenally conscious.
 To oversimplify: to be qualitative for the system is perhaps just for some of its internally represented informational content (e.g., sensory and perceptual) to be representationally and cognitively impenetrable to the system.
 As it's often described, such information becomes phenomenally transparent for the system - content-only elements of representation.
 Since phenomenal qualities are always experienced in unified ensembles in consciousness, never singly, the system's informational integration processes likely play a role in making such information impenetrable.
 Where I part company from Metzinger and most other representationalist philosophers is in doubting the causal efficacy of phenomenal consciousness per se (as opposed to the representational functions that might entail it) in 3rd person accounts of behavior, for reasons set forth in sections 1 and 2.

 Section 6 recapitulates the main conclusions of the paper by listing possible explanatory virtues of this non-causal account, but it also warns of possible skeptical counter-claims raised by the thesis of epistemic perspectivalism.

-Consciousness defined. a phenomenal reality whose basic elements are irreducibly qualitative (e.g., pain, red) and unified into a coherent experiential gestalt of self-in-the-world.
+Consciousness defined.
+Consciousness is a subjective, private, experiential reality whose basic elements are irreducibly qualitative (e.g., pain, red) and unified into a coherent phenomenal gestalt of self-in-the-world.
 Note that phenomenal means to appear, where appearance contrasts with what’s real, what’s self-existent behind the appearances.
 But experience is our reality; as conscious subjects, we can’t transcend experience to access something more real.
-Experience per se is untranscendably “system-real,” that is, real for us as individual conscious systems, even though we realize that, as a window on the world, it can be mistaken because it is an appearance, not the external reality it models.
+Experience per se is untranscendably “system-real,” that is, a private representational reality for us as individual conscious systems, even though we realize that, as a window on the world, it can be mistaken because it is an appearance, not the external reality it models.
 See the third paragraph ("The explanatory target") of Part 5 for more on defining consciousness.

 The hard problem. how to explain phenomenal, qualitative consciousness within a unified, philo-scientific 3rd person theory that connects the mental and physical.